irisyann/infinite-gallery/README.md

 # Infinite Gallery

-A customizable, infinite-scroll gallery widget.
+A customizable, infinite-scroll gallery.
 Easily paste the generated code in your project to showcase your images seamlessly.

 ## Features
 - Infinite auto-scrolling for your images